Compare to Similar Products

 With an impressively slim design, the Pinnacle Pro stashes easily in a car camping kit or the back of a vehicle.
 It weighs 11.71 pounds and is the most compact two-burner stove in our review, with dimensions of 20" x 12.4" x 1.4".
 However, it does not feature a carrying handle, and it is relatively heavy, so it is not as easy to carry as others.
 And, unlike some of the thicker stoves in our review, you cannot store the regulator inside the stove while in transit.
 To rectify these minimal issues, GSI offers a canvas carrying bag to transport and protect your stove, though this is, of course, an additional expense.

+To be perfectly honest, no, you should not buy this stove.
 The Pinnacle Pro does not live up to our expectations for a top-of-the-line car camping stove.
-We would expect a stove to boil fast and resist wind like a champion for a price tag this steep.
+We would expect a stove to boil fast, resist wind like a champion, and be fuel efficient for a price tag this steep.
 Instead, the Pinnacle falters in both of these crucial metrics.
-While it is aesthetically pleasing and boasts some innovative features, without some design improvements, this stove does not provide the function we expect for the price.
+While it is aesthetically pleasing and boasts some innovative features, without design improvements, this stove does not provide the function we expect for the price.

 Ad-free.
 Influence-free.
 Powered by Testing.